emskiphoto/noaa-weather-hourly/README.md

 1. Creates a copy of the source LCD file(s), leaving the source file(s) unmodified
 2. Extracts ID data and gathers additional station details
+3. Determines if input files are LCD v1 or v2 and
 3. Merges multiple source files having the same station ID and resolves overlapping date ranges
 4. Formats 'Sunrise' and 'Sunset' times
 5. Removes recurring daily timestamps that contain more null values than allowed by 'pct_null_timestamp_max' parameter